 To get the best results, you should think about how these shades will contrast with each other.
 Use shades to bring out the features of your exterior that you want to make most prominent.
 For example, using a dark shade for your main scheme should be contrasted with a lighter color for your trim.

 Experiment for Perfection

-The best laid plans of mice and men often go awry.
-All the preparation and visualization in the world is no substitute for the real thing.
-To save yourself the heartache of dealing with a disastrously exterior color scheme, it is always best to field test your exterior color scheme before committing to the project.
+The best-laid plans of mice and men often go awry.
+All the preparation and visualization in the world are no substitute for the real thing.
+To save yourself the heartache of dealing with a disastrously exterior color scheme, it is always best to field-test your exterior color scheme before committing to the project.